navidrakiyan/cwake-updater-progressbar/README.markdown

 ones that you have patched yourself.

 This library at present requires Android 2.2 (API Level 8) or higher.
+To *build* the library, you will need API Level 14, as the library conditionally uses various newer APIs.

 Version
 -------
-This is version v0.0.1 of this module, meaning it is just born.
+This is version v0.0.2 of this module, meaning it hasn't been laughed into oblivion just yet.
-Not to be confused with Just Born, makers of Marshmallow Peeps&trade;.

-(mmmmmmmm...
-Peeps!)

 Demo
 ----